Available since v0.4.0

 log.errorf("Error message ID: %d", 10)

-For each logging function there is a companion function that will interpolate values into the log message using Lua's string.format
+For each logging function there is a companion function that will interpolate values into the log message using Lua's string.format function.

 log.infof("Hello, %s!", "World")